DID YOU KNOW?

 WHAT SHOULD I DO IF I SUSPECT I HAVE A HEARING LOSS?

 Talk to your doctor.
-Ask to be referred to an expert audiologist at Columbus Speech & Hearing Center for a hearing evaluation.
+Ask to be referred to an expert audiologist at Columbus Speech & Hearing for a hearing evaluation.
 Our audiologists can diagnose hearing loss and provide you with the best treatment options.

 Since it can happen slowly, the symptoms of hearing loss can often be hard to notice.
 In fact, family members and friends sometimes notice the hearing loss before the person experiences it.